History of Kosovo in Timeline

 2014: Construction of R6 Motorway started

-2014: Government announces plan to establish Ministry of Defence
+2014: Government announces plans for a Ministry of Defence

-In 2014, the government officially announced its decision to establish a Ministry of Defence by 2019, with the aim of transforming the existing Kosovo Security Force into the Kosovo Armed Forces.
+In 2014, the government officially announced its decision to establish a Ministry of Defence by 2019, aiming to transform the Kosovo Security Force into the Kosovo Armed Forces to meet NATO standards.

-In 2015, Kosovo's bid to become a member of UNESCO fell three votes short of the two-thirds majority required to join.
+In 2015, Kosovo's bid to become a member of UNESCO fell three votes short of the two-thirds majority required to join the organization.

 In 2016, Kosovo achieved full membership status in both the Union of European Football Associations (UEFA) and Fédération Internationale de Football Association (FIFA).

-In 2016, Kosovo first participated in the Olympic Games, achieving a milestone by securing its first medals, totaling five medals to date.
+In 2016, Kosovo participated in its first Olympic Games, securing its first medals.

 In 2017, Lindita represented Albania in the Eurovision Song Contest.